Home Health Services

 - A seriously ill patient and his or her family who need emotional support, supervision and nursing care.

-We are committed to provide a cost-effective continuum of preventive, diagnostic therapeutic and rehabilitative care to those living in and around the Hammond-Henry Hospital Community (within an approximate 40-mile radius)
+We are committed to providing a cost-effective continuum of preventive, diagnostic therapeutic and rehabilitative care to those living in and around the Hammond-Henry Hospital Community (within an approximate 40-mile radius)

 How do I start Home Health services?